Solo Travel in the Channel Islands

 Types of Girl about the Globe (GatG) – Active GatG, Birdwatching GatG, Nature GatG,

-Below is our guide to how to travel solo in the Channel Islands including places to visit on Guernsey, things to do in Jersey UK, Sark, Alderney and Herm.
+If you're planning a trip to the Channel Islands and are unsure of the best Channel Island to visit, below is my guide to each island including places to visit on Guernsey, and things to do in Jersey UK, Sark, Alderney and Herm.

 All companies included have been recommended by solo female travellers and come with our Solo Female Friendly endorsement.
 If you're planning a trip to Jersey, Guernsey, Alderney, Sark or Herm, then this guide will help.
 Just choose the relevant section or read the full article to decide which one to explore.

 N.b.
 By booking through this page for your Channel Islands trip you are helping to improve the lives of vulnerable girls about the globe.
 Thanks for helping.

 - Solo Travel in The Channel Islands

 - Channel Islands Tours

 - Channel Islands Accommodation